 - All software installed into individual machines must carry valid and appropriate license.
 This applies not just in offices but also in laboratories, open areas and in student halls.

-- Users should not copy the software from the campus network and install into other machines without obtaining appropriate licenses.
+- Users should not copy software or copyright protected materials from the campus network and install into other machines without obtaining appropriate licenses or consents.

 Email is one of the most important tools for administration and communication in this University.
 The following are common email problems which should be avoided: